 Cons

-• Automation geared toward decision support
+• Automation is geared toward decision support

-• More complex implementation for some teams
+• More complex to set up for some teams

 How Recruiting Automation Software Pricing Works